-Discussion ensued with regard to enforcement of illegal businesses and short-term rentals tied to human trafficking and money laundering and it was suggested that staff investigate enforcement options of illegal activities and businesses tied to organized crime.
+Discussion ensued with regard to enforcement of illegal businesses and shortterm rentals tied to human trafficking and money laundering and it was suggested that staff investigate enforcement options of illegal activities and businesses tied to organized crime.
 Staff added that staff can consider partnering with the Richmond RCMP and community groups to form a working group to address human trafficking activities.

-That Committee rise and report (8:36 p.m.).
+R20/5-10 24.
+It was moved and seconded That Committee rise and report (8:36 p.m.).